KBtechnologies/NeoFloppy/neofloppy.specification.md

 Media Status:

-These Statuses indicate various statusses to be interpreted by the drive / media
+These pins indicate various statuses to be interpreted by the drive / media

 Status         | Set by | Comment
 ---------------|--------|---